 How much does it cost?

-The following is the BETA version of pricing for the next 2 months: (starting from November 30, 2019).
+The following is the BETA version of pricing.

 Your Billing history is also divided into 2 sections: subscription Invoices and Service payments.